Statsomat/CFA/README.md

 # Example Usage
 You can find testing cases (datasets as CSV files and corresponding CFA models in lavaan model syntax) in the repository https://github.com/Statsomat/CFA-Testing.
-Follow the Instructions of the app (described on the page https://statsomat.shinyapps.io/Confirmatory-factor-analysis/) to use the app.
+Follow the Instructions of the app (described on the webpage of the app https://statsomat.shinyapps.io/Confirmatory-factor-analysis/) to use the app.

 # Functionality